 If you are a new or continuing student undertaking nationally recognised training, you will need a USI in order to receive your qualification or statement of attainment.
-If you do not have a USI you will need to obtain the 'How to get a USI' form from the Careers Centre.
+If you do not have a USI, you can create one at www.usi.gov.au.